-The following theorem gives a (more semantic) characterization of free semigroups
+The following theorem gives a (more semantic) characterization of free semi-groups

-THEOREM 1.8.6 (Levi, [198]).
+Theorem 1.8.6 (Levi, [197]).
 Suppose that S is a cancellative semigroup without an identity element, in which every element is a product of indecomposable elements, and for every four elements a, u, v, c from S the equality au = vc, implies either u = c or u = bc or c = bu for some b.
 Then S is a free semigroup and the set of indecomposable elements of S is its free generating set.

 PROOF.
-Let X be the set of indecomposable elements of S. By assumption, X generates S. Suppose that two words w and w' in X are equal in S. We need to show that $w \equiv w'$.
+Let X be the set of indecomposable elements of S. By assumption, X generates S. Suppose that two words w and w' in X are equal in S. We need to show that $w \equiv w'$ .
 Suppose that $w \not\equiv w'$ and w' is a shortest possible such word that there exists another word w with w = w' in S (in particular w is not shorter than w').
 Since S is cancellative, we can assume that the first (last) letters of w and w' are different.
-Represent $w \equiv au, w' \equiv vc$ where $a, c \in X$.
+Represent $w \equiv au, w' \equiv vc$ where $a, c \in X$ .
 Then $u \not\equiv c$ and u, v are not empty (why?).
-By the assumption of the theorem, there exists an element b such u = bc in S because the case c = bu is not possible for $c \in X$.
+By the assumption of the theorem, there exists an element b such u = bc in S because the case c = bu is not possible for $c \in X$ .
 Then abc = vc, so ab = v in S (by cancellation).
-If b is represented by a word z in X, then the words az and v represent the same element in S but are not the same words because the first letter of v is not a.
-This contradicts the assumption that w' was a shortest possible because v is shorter than w'.
+If b is represented by a word b in b in the words b and b is not b and b in b in the same element in b but are not the same words because the first letter of b is not b.
+This contradicts the assumption that b was a shortest possible because b is shorter than b.

 1.8.4.
 Congruences, ideals and quotient semigroups.
-A cyclic semigroup is a semigroup generated by one element.
+A cyclic semi-group is a semigroup generated by one element.
 Each cyclic semigroup is isomorphic to a quotient semigroup of the free semigroup $\{x\}^+$ (by the main property of free semigroups).